 Pneumococci also occur in over 90 different types: I, II, III and so on.
-The types differ in the chemistry of their polysaccharide capsule.
+The types differ in the have their bodies teeming with descendant cells of the same type.

 However, Griffith found that when living R cells (which should have been harmless) and dead S cells (which also should have been harmless) were injected together, the mouse became ill and living S cells could be recovered from its body.
 Furthermore, the type of the cells recovered from the mouse's body was determined by the type of the dead S cells.
 In the experiment shown, injection of produced a dying mouse with its body filled with living S-II pneumococci.